-Chairman and CEO of at Starwood Capital Group and Starwood Property Trust
+Chairman, CEO and co-founder at Starwood Capital Group and Starwood Property Trust

 It was truly a tale of two years for Barry Sternlicht, the famed corporate raider and hospitality visionary who made his fortune buying distressed assets and providing capital during and after the Global Financial Crisis.

 Never one to miss an opportunity, Sternlicht adjusted Starwood Capital’s deployment pace during the recent capital markets upheaval, notably in Starwood Distressed Opportunity Fund XII (SOF XII), closing more than $2 billion of investments in the first six months of 2022, compared to less than $500 million in the second half.

 “You kind of go from offense to defense,” Sternlicht said.
 “The Fed was so fast to react to inflation that it just destabilized the market, so it was hard to find things to acquire.
 But we’re pretty good at stopping when the circumstances change.”

 Before the pause, Starwood’s major transactions in 2022 included buying WoodSpring Suites, an extended-stay portfolio of 111 properties with 13,304 keys for $1.5 billion; providing a $2.75 billion loan in a take-private transaction for Crown Resorts Limited of Australia; and engaging in 100 dispositions totaling roughly $9 billion in gross proceeds.